AEminium/AeminiumRuntime/README.txt

 How to use:

-This project uses ANT, so it only requires `ant jar` on the command-line to generate a jar containing the runtime.
+The project uses maven to manage the build process.

+"mvn test" will run the tests.

+"mvn package" will generate a jar in the target folder.

 Source Code organization: